hakavlad/nohang/README.md

 - VmRSS is about 12 MiB
 - CPU usage depends on the level of available memory (the frequency of memory status checks increases as the amount of available memory decreases) and monitorong intensity (can be changed by user via config)

+### Status

+Now is unstable, but works great on my PC and tested on Fedora 28 x86_64, Debian 9 x86_64, Debian 8 i386.
+The first stable version will be released soon.

 ### Download
 ```bash